 Creating a sustainable household with eco-friendly furniture and home decor should be a slow process, given that many of us already have a home full of stuff.

-This is where it’s really important to only replace damaged items that can’t be repaired and not buy new things just because they’re ‘eco friendly’.
+This is where it’s really important only to replace damaged items that can’t be repaired and not buy new things just because they’re ‘eco friendly’.

 When you do need to buy something, choose the best quality you can afford so it will last for years.
-Look for sustainably sourced timber products, metal, glass, recycled and recyclable materials and organic and natural fibers.
+Look for sustainably sourced timber products, metal, glass, recycled and recyclable materials and organic and natural fibres.